-The Public Programs Department works with LHDs to facilitate the exchange of data and information.
+Public programs administrators work with LHDs to facilitate the exchange of data and information.

 Dental Screenings

 Medi-Cal members are entitled to dental screenings/oral health assessments, as described in the periodic health exam schedule (refer to the Medi-Cal provider operations manuals in the Medi-Cal Provider Library for periodic health exam schedules).